basiralab/Gen-HNN/README.md

 # Gen-HNN
-We develped a model that generates a hyperconnectional brain template from a set of multiview networks
+We develped a model that generates a hyperconnectional brain template from a set of multiview brain networks

 Please contact mayssa.soussia@gmail.com for inquiries.
 Thanks.